-If you are a student living in Peru, there are specific entrance requirements depending on which qualifications you are studying.
+If you are a student living in Peru, there are specific entry requirements depending on which qualifications you are studying.
 There are also English language requirements and country-specific fees and funding arrangements for students living in Peru.

 - High school qualifications from this country do not usually satisfy our entrance requirements.
 If you have not completed the International Baccalaureate, A-levels, or the American High School Diploma, you will be required to complete a Foundation Year Programme.
 Further details of this can be found from our Centre for International Foundation Programmes.

 You will also be expected to meet the entry requirements set by the relevant Faculty for your programme of study.

 This information is for general guidance; we consider each application on its own merits, as outlined in the undergraduate admissions policy.

 For more information please contact the Admissions team by emailing email@example.com.